Bombing of Schwerin

-The bombing of Schwerin were a series of American aerial bombing attacks on the city of Schwerin during World War II.
-A total of four air raids were carried out by United States Army Air Forces in 1940 and 1945 as part of the Allied campaign of strategic bombing of Germany.
+The bombing of Schwerin were a series of Allied - mainly United States Army Air Force - aerial bombing attacks on the city of Schwerin during World War II.
+A total of four air raids were carried in 1940 and 1945 as part of the Allied campaign of strategic bombing of Germany.
 However, unlike nearby Lübeck, Hamburg and Rostock, the city itself escaped major damage.

 Background

 Unlike the nearby naval and industrial hubs of Hamburg and Rostock, Schwerin was not seen as a target of opportunity by the Allies until 1945 and even then, it was seen as a low value target.
 A total of seven lakes surround the city, the largest of which is Lake Schwerin.
 Because of this, along with Schwerin being a historic old town with the popular Schwerin Castle, Schwerin did not have any major war industry that was established here at the time.